renvrant/formcontrol-freaks/chapter.md

 form handling.
-At first glance these two topics have nothing to do with each other, but paradoxically, acting as if the state of our system couldn't be changed actually makes its changes easier to manage.
+At first glance these two topics have nothing to do with each other, but paradoxically, acting as if the state of our system cannot be changed actually makes its changes easier to manage.

 ## The Problem